El Nino has emerged, Asia braces for crop damage

 For India, it would be a double whammy.

-Dozens of farmers have already committed suicide in India after damage from unseasonable rains this year.
+Dozens of farmers have already committed suicide in India after damage from unseasonal rains this year.
 Now if the summer rains are below normal, rural discontent will deepen.

 The monsoons are vital for India as half its croplands lack irrigation while the farm sector accounts for 14 percent of its economy.
 India’s weather bureau has forecast weaker rainfall this year, citing a 70 percent El Nino probability.